 That prompted a move to Romanian champions CFR Cluj – where several Portuguese players were already making names for themselves – bringing his first experience of the Champions League.
 He started all six of Cluj’s group games, beating Manchester United 1-0 at Old Trafford and Braga twice, as well as drawing 1-1 at Galatasaray.
 That meant narrowly missing out on qualification and dropping in to the Europa League, where they were knocked out by Inter Milan.

 A move to Croatian champions Dinamo Zagreb followed in 2013, with Pinto reportedly signing a four-year deal after a fee of around €5million was agreed.
-He made more than 100 appearances for Zagreb and helped them win the Croatian league title in 2014 and 2015.
+He made more than 100 appearances for Zagreb and helped them win the Croatian league title in 2014 and 2015 as well as the Croatian Cup twice.
 Pinto has faced both Arsenal and Bayern Munich in the 2015-16 Champions League.

 Pinto made his Norwich debut in the 5-4 home defeat to Liverpool on 23rd January 2016.
 He finished the season with eight appearances as Norwich were relegated to the Championship.